stepan-antonyuk/mini-gameboy/README.md

 # mini-gameboy

 This project was made to creaste small game with 3 different levels.
-In this gave you have:
+In this gave you have: your hero, walls, boxes, buttons, doors, exit.
-  your hero
-  walls
-  boxes
-  buttons
-  doors
-  exit

  if you place box on the door or the doors that is connected with this buttom will open.